LM-Ince/lab-website-ince/_members/Akanksha.md

 #   github: anne-chovie
 ---

-Akanksha is a sophomore majoring in neuroscience in the Dean's Scholars honors program.
+Akanksha is a senior majoring in neuroscience in the Dean's Scholars honors program.
 Outside of research and academics, she enjoys dancing, kayaking, and trying unique foods.
-Akanksha is currently working on analysis of circadian rhythms in aging mouse tissues via real-time bioluminescent recording.
+Akanksha's work focused on analysis of circadian rhythms in aging mouse tissues via real-time bioluminescent recording (Lumicycle).